Odyssey (George Chapman translation): Reception

 Chapman's translations received "widespread attention" from writers and scholars.
 It has received attention both as a translation and as an English epic poem in its own right.
 Modern reception to Chapman's Odyssey is divided.
 Critics regularly discuss the poem's use of allegory, an idea advanced prominently by critic George de Lord.
 By 1687, Gerrard Winstanley said Chapman's had been supplanted as the pre-eminent translation by John Ogilby.
 Ezra Pound, meanwhile, described Chapman as "the best English Homer", but noted the work was "marred by excess of added argument" and "rather more marred by parentheses and inversion".
 Chapman's Odyssey contributed to iambic pentameter becoming the meter of choice for English translations of Greek and Latin hexameter.

 John Keats was famously moved by Chapman's Iliad and Odyssey, and especially admired the beauty of one of Chapman's metaphors: "The sea had soaked his heart through".
 (Note: Chapman's Odyssey: book 5, line 608f.)
 Keats wrote "On First Looking into Chapman's Homer" (1816) at 20.
 Chapman's translation appealed to Keats because it presented the Homeric text very differently than Alexander Pope's widely read translation.
 Pope himself commented on Chapman's arrogant preface but delighted in Chapman's clear devotion to poetry.
 He said "there is scarce any Paraphrase more loose and rambling".
-Thomas Wilson compared Chapman's Odyssey positively compared to his Iliad.
+Thomas Wilson viewed Chapman's Odyssey positively compared to his Iliad.

 Samuel Taylor Coleridge said Chapman's version was as original as Edmund Spenser's The Faerie Queene (1590) but provides readers with a "small idea of Homer".
 He compared its Homeric qualities favourably to Pope's translation, and derided William Cowper's as "anti-Miltonish".
 Coleridge highlighted it within an English historical context, saying Chapman's version was Homer if "he lived in England in the reign of Queen Elizabeth".
-Scholar Emily Wilson writes that Chapman transforms Odysseus into a "a true soldier and a gentleman, a proto-Christian and a proto-Stoic, whose greatest virtue is his ability to endure suffering".
+Scholar Emily Wilson writes that Chapman transforms Odysseus into "a true soldier and a gentleman, a proto-Christian and a proto-Stoic, whose greatest virtue is his ability to endure suffering".
 Wilson writes that John Milton's Paradise Lost rejected this interpretation, providing the same characteristics to Paradise Losts antihero, Satan.